-In another follow-up study, \citet{GS21a} studied K-band Multi-Object Spectrograph (KMOS, \citealt{sharples_2014}) Redshift One Spectroscopic Survey data (KROSS, \citealt{stott2016}), and derived the observed rotation and dispersion curves using 3D-forward modelling.
-These observed \RCs\ are then converted into intrinsic rotation curves by correcting issues related to \hz measurements, such as beam-smearing and pressure-gradient.
+In another follow-up study, \citet{GS21a} studied K-band Multi-Object Spectrograph (KMOS; \citealt{sharples_2014}) Redshift One Spectroscopic Survey (KROSS) data (\citealt{stott2016}) and derived the observed rotation and dispersion curves using 3D forward modeling.
+These observed \RCs\ were then converted into intrinsic RCs by correcting issues related to \hz measurements, such as beam smearing and pressure gradient.
 This provided them with a large sample of more than 200 flat \RCs\ of disk-like galaxies at $z\sim 1$ (i.e., 6.5 Gyr look-back time).
-In \citet{GS21b}, the authors employed these intrinsic \RCs\ to estimate the invisible mass fraction needed to recover observed kinematics without invoking any dark matter halo model (such as the cuspy NFW from \citealt{NFW} or the cored \citealt{Burkert}).
-In this technique, stellar masses ($M_{\rm star}$) were estimated by fitting the spectral energy distribution of the galaxies, and the gas (molecular and atomic) masses by means of the scaling relations by \citet{Tacconi2018} and \citet{Lagos2011}.
-Assuming an exponential thin disk distribution, they estimated the contribution of baryons to total mass at different scale radii (disk radius: $0.59R_{\rm e}$, optical radius: $1.89R_{\rm e}$, and outer radius: $2.95R_{\rm e}$), where the total mass is the dynamical mass ($M_{\rm dyn} \propto G^{-1} V^2 \ R$) computed directly from the intrinsic rotation curves.\footnote{In general, the scale length (or radius) are associated with various quantities that decrease exponentially such as the surface brightness.
+In \citet{GS21b}, the authors employed these intrinsic \RCs\ to estimate the invisible mass fraction needed to recover observed kinematics without invoking any DM halo model (such as the cuspy NFW from \citealt{NFW} or the cored \citealt{Burkert}).
+In this technique, stellar masses ($M_{\rm star}$) are estimated by fitting the spectral energy distribution (SED) of the galaxies and the gas (molecular and atomic) masses by means of the scaling relations by \citet{Tacconi2018} and \citet{Lagos2011}.
+Assuming an exponential thin disk distribution, they estimated the contribution of baryons to total mass at different scale radii (disk radius: $0.59R_{\rm e}$, optical radius: $1.89R_{\rm e}$, and outer radius: $2.95R_{\rm e}$), where the total mass is the dynamical mass ($M_{\rm dyn} \propto G^{-1} V^2 \ R$) computed directly from the intrinsic rotation curves.\footnote{In general, the scale length (or radius) is associated with various quantities that decrease exponentially, such as the surface brightness.
 The disk edge is defined as $3.2 \ R_{\rm D}$ ( $=$ $1.89 \ R_{\rm e}$), where the stellar surface luminosity $\propto \exp(-r/R_{\rm D})$.
-Therefore, scale lengths in terms of the effective radius: $R_{\rm D} = 0.59 \ R_{\rm e}$; $R_{\rm opt} = 1.89 \ R_{\rm e}$; $R_{\rm out}=2.95 \ R_{\rm e}$. } This work showed that the majority ($> 72 \%$) of \sfgs\ in the KROSS sample at $z\sim 1$ have DM-dominated ($>60\%$) outer disks ($\sim 5-10$ kpc), which agrees well with local SFGs.
+Therefore, scale lengths in terms of the effective radius can be written as: $R_{\rm D} = 0.59 \ R_{\rm e}$; $R_{\rm opt} = 1.89 \ R_{\rm e}$; $R_{\rm out}=2.95 \ R_{\rm e}$. } This work showed that the majority ($> 72 \%$) of \sfgs\ in the KROSS sample at $z\sim 1$ have DM-dominated ($>60\%$) outer disks ($\sim 5-10$ kpc), which agrees well with local SFGs.